mtrail/jmx-over-ssl/README.md

 You can create your own mbeanserver and setup your custom JMXConnectorServer for it.
 This is demonstrated in [JmxServerProcess.java](jmx-over-ssl/src/jmxoverssl/JmxServerProcess.java).

+Note that if you create the JMX server programmatically many of the documented system properties for JMX do not apply, as they are only evaluated by the platform JMX server (for example `"com.sun.management.jmxremote.ssl.need.client.auth"`).

 ## JMX over SSL